ctwins/evohome4jeedom/README.md

 # evohome4jeedom
 <img align="left" src="plugin_info/evohome_icon.png" width="120" style="padding-right:16px;">
 This is a plugin for Jeedom 3.0 platform, regarding the Honeywell Evohome system.<br/>
-State is : v0.4.0 - the "multi-location & Round-Thermostat Edition"
+State is : v0.4.2 - "PHP7.2 & Mobile app compatibilities"

 Written in php, the Jeedom main langage, a bit of javascript, of course some html, and, at this time, a forked (NEW 0.3.0 \*) python bridge from the excellent python library "evohome" from watchforstock.<br/>
 Great thanks to him.
 His implementation can be ***[found here](https://github.com/watchforstock/evohome-client)*** <br/>